tacone/loki/readme.md

 # Loki

-A simple Docker / Frontend / Bakend boilerplate, with a meaningless name.
+A simple Docker / Frontend / Backend boilerplate, with a meaningless name.

 ## Installation